gitdefllo/lighthouse-weather-station/README.md

 # Lighthouse Weather Station

 The device informs about the weather with a color set.
-It also should be able to change the location or the lighthouse's color from a smartphone using BLE protocol.
+It also should be able to change the location or the lighthouse's color from a smartphone using Bluetooth Low Energy.

 <img height="320" src="https://github.com/gitdefllo/lighthouse-weather-station/blob/master/media/station/lighthouse_2.jpg"/>